nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 1. Ensure you have Java 11 or above installed in your Computer.
 2. Download the latest TABS.jar.
 3. Copy the file to the folder you want to use as the home folder for your TABS.
 4. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.
+<br><br>
 ![TABS example](Ui.png)
+<br><br>
 5. Refer to the [Features](#features) below for details of each command.